 As in everything, an ounce of prevention is worth a pound of cure.
 Planning ahead to fill your talent gaps through training programs for employees will be a lot cheaper and more productive than hiring expensive outside talent.
 Having a balanced approach is best, one that develops talent internally and reaches out externally when needed.

-As midsized company leadership expert/consultant Robert Scher writes in Harvard Business Review, it "requires mentoring and developing middle managers as well as building a network of external candidates in critical functional areas."
-But if you have a talent gap and need to close it fast, or you want to shake things up a bit within your organization, hiring from the outside might be your best option.
+Harvard Business Review notes it "requires mentoring and developing middle managers as well as building a network of external candidates in critical functional areas."
+If you have a talent gap and need to close it fast, or you want to shake things up a bit within your organization, hiring from the outside might be your best option.

 SIGN UP FOR THE SPARK NEWSLETTER